Subdivisions of the Gambia

 The Gambia is divided into five administrative Regions (until 2007 these were known as "divisions") and one City.
 The divisions of the Gambia are created by the Independent Electoral Commission in accordance to Article 192 of the National Constitution.

-Per 2013 census, Western region was the most populated with a population of 699,704, while Lower River was the least populated with 82,361.
+During the 2013 census, the Western region was the most populated with a population of 699,704, while the Lower River region was the least populated with 82,361.
 The maximum density of population was seen in Western with 396.59 persons per km2, while it was lowest in Lower River with 50.90 persons per km2.
 The maximum number of households was in Western region with 45,396 households as of 2003.
 Lower River had the highest infant mortality rate of 96 for every thousand births and under-five mortality of 137 per every thousand births.
-The poverty gap ratio was maximum in Central River with 36.45 per cent as of 2003 and lowest in Lower River with 19.80 per cent.
+In 2003, the poverty gap ratio was greatest in Central River with 36.45% and lowest in Lower River with 19.80%.

-The Local Govemment Act passed in 2002 superseded the previous local government acts like Local Government Act (Amended 1984), Local Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
-There were six local governments defined each subdivided into districts and wards.
-The Mayor who is the chairperson of the council and the council members of each council is elected by people of the area.
+The Local Government Act passed in 2002 superseded the previous local government acts like Local Government Act (Amended 1984), Local Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
+There were six local government areas, each subdivided into districts and wards.
+Residents elect a mayor and councilmen, with the mayor serving as chairman of the council.

-The Divisions
+List of Regions

 The Gambia is also additionally divided into eight Local Government Areas, of which two are the City of Banjul and the Municipality of Kanifing; these two collectively form Greater Banjul, although the latter now extends to parts of Brikama LGA, the former Western Division.
 The other six LGAs comprise the former five Divisions, although the Central River Division was divided into two LGAs, Janjanbureh LGA in the east and Kuntaur LGA in the west.
 The Local Government Areas are further subdivided into 43 districts.
 Of these, Kombo Saint Mary (which shares Brikama as a capital with the Brikama LGA) may have been administratively merged with the Greater Banjul area.